-- A personal statement about why you want to do the program that you’re applying to, and what your future plans are, etc. You will probably have to write such a statement for the applications anyway.
+- A personal statement about why you want to participate in the program that you’re applying to, and what are your future plans, etc. You will probably have to write such a statement for the applications anyway.
 This statement is a good opportunity to remind your instructor of any particular strengths you have, if a significant amount of time has passed (and even if not) from your main interaction with him/her.

 - Finally, ask the instructor if he/she would like to be reminded of the due dates by email.